 The Chamonix guide Jacques Balmat was not only vigorous and determined, but also stingy enough to survey the possible routes alone.
 After a cold bivouac night, spent sitting on the blank ice well above 3000 m, he thought he had finally worked out a route.
 But no ascent was considered complete if it was not accompanied by some scientific experiments.
 Cold and breathless, he ran down to the village to fetch a “learned man” with a barometer to accompany him (and also some blankets for the next night on the glacier). – and together they went all the way up again.
 On 8 August 1886, Balmat and Michel Paccard were the first persons to stand on the summit of Mont Blanc.

 From then on, Chamonix became famous as a mountain resort and sightseeing spot in the Alps.
 Especially British tourists flocked to the village to see the spectacular glaciers, get a glimpse of Mont Blanc, or even to climb it.
+Recently, the Tour de Montblanc has become very popular, too.
+On a hiking trip in the stunning Italian Aosta Valley, we suddenly met hundreds of Montblanc hikers in an otherwise lonely region!

 Perhaps because it is so popular – and so expensive – the Chamonix valley is dotted with campsites.